Effexor was approved by the FDA in 1993. Wyeth markets this drug to treat depression, anxiety, and some types of panic disorders.

 - Sudden changes in moods or behavior

-Effexor can be associated with any of the above symptoms, though the list is not inclusive.
-It is strongly recommended an individual call 911 should any symptoms escalate when taking Effexor.
+Effexor can be linked with any of the above symptoms, though the list is not inclusive.
+Call 911 if any symptoms escalate when taking Effexor.
 Doctors also warn against taking any other prescription that can lead to a serotonin overdose.
-Too much serotonin in the brain can make an individual more susceptible to serotonin syndrome.
+Too much serotonin in the brain can cause this syndrome.

-Another serious risk to be considered is for pregnant or nursing mothers.
+Pregnant or nursing mothers face serious risks.
 Effexor carries the potential risk of birth defects in some pregnancies.
-After birth, nursing infants may still develop complications related to Effexor use from their mothers.
+After birth, nursing infants may still develop side effects related to Effexor use from their mothers.
 Newborns may develop symptoms such as:

 - Irregular appetite or difficulties feeding

 Because Effexor carries the potential risk of many side effects, several lawsuits against the Wyeth exist.
 You may be able to recover money with the help of an attorney.

 Pfizer acquired Wyeth in 2009.
 A majority of claims involve mothers whose newborns experience birth defects.
 They believe Effexor causes defects while the mother is pregnant or nursing.
 Other patients develop physical and mental issues taking Effexor.